 Although "W" grades carry no academic penalty, they are counted as credits attempted for purposes of measuring satisfactory academic progress.
 The student remains liable for unpaid tuition.

 WU and F Grades Policy

-A grade of 'F' is a failure grade given to a student who completed the class and failed.
+A grade of "F" is a failure grade given to a student who completed the class and failed.
 This grade is assigned for work that in the judgment of the instructor does not deserve college credit.
-This grade is calculated in the GPA as zero and gives no credit.
-If a student wishes to receive credit for the course, it must be repeated with a passing grade; however, the 'F' grade remains on the transcript.
+This grade is calculated in the GPA as zero and no credit will be earned.
+If a student wishes to receive credit for the course, it must be repeated with a passing grade of C- or higher; however, the "F" grade remains on the transcript.